flix/flix/docs/PROJECTS.md

 terminates.
 For example, by checking that recursive calls always operate on structurally smaller elements.

-This project aims to explore strategies for termination analysis in a functional programming language.

-The project offers the opportunity to read research papers, work on language design, and work on a real-world programming language developed at Aarhus University and by a community of open-source contributors (see www.flix.dev).
+The aim of this project is to: (1) explore algorithms for automatic termination checking, and to (2) implement one of them in the Flix programming language.
+The work will include reading papers, language design, and implementation in a real-world programming language.